bahlolab/GWAS-PheWAS-Biobank-Portal/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

-A community-maintained, structured index of publicly available **GWAS**, **PheWAS**, and **biobank-derived web portals** — built so that geneticists, statistical geneticists, and bioinformaticians can quickly find the right tool for a gene, variant, phenotype, or region query without re-discovering the same resources from scratch every time.

 > **Scope: public access only.** Every entry in this catalog can be queried or its summary statistics downloaded **without a formal data-access application** — free registration for an API token or Researcher Workbench (e.g., FinnGen, OpenGWAS, All of Us) is fine, but resources whose *only* access route is a controlled-access committee (e.g., dbGaP full individual-level data, UK Biobank RAP, most national biobanks without a public browser) are intentionally excluded.
 See [`docs/SCOPE.md`](docs/SCOPE.md) for the exact inclusion rule and a list of notable biobanks left out for this reason.